“Injured Chickens” Race from Cruelty in Tyson’s Hometown Marathon

-Two costumed “injured chickens” limped in the annual Hogeye Marathon sponsored by Tyson Foods in Springdale, the poultry giant’s hometown, on April 14th, urging Tyson to move toward plant protein, as consumers flock away from animal cruelty.
+Springdale, Ark. — April 14, 2018 — Today, two costumed “injured chickens” limped in the annual Hogeye Marathon sponsored by Tyson Foods in Springdale, the poultry giant’s hometown, urging Tyson to move toward plant protein, as consumers flock away from animal cruelty.

-Further stretching the wingspan of the campaign, geo-targeted mobile ads reached all of Springdale.
+Further stretching the wingspan of the campaign, geo-targeted mobile ads reached all of Springdale on Saturday.

-A recent COK investigation exposed heartbreaking abuse of birds, including the painful effects of rapid growth, in Tyson’s supply chain.
+A recent Compassion Over Killing investigation exposed heartbreaking abuse of birds, including the painful effects of rapid growth, in Tyson’s supply chain.
 Bred to grow unnaturally large, extremely fast, Tyson’s birds can suffer heart attacks and their fragile legs often collapse under the weight of their own morbidly obese bodies.

 While Tyson has taken promising steps, including the announcement of its line of plant-based bowls and increasing its investment in plant protein maker Beyond Meat, the poultry giant has yet to address this major source of animal suffering.

-“Compassion Over Killing’s bird-costumed volunteers surely ruffled feathers at Tyson today, serving food for thought: To be a true leader, Tyson must end its torturous tradition of rapid growth and shift toward the future, plant protein.”
+“Compassion Over Killing’s bird-costumed volunteers surely ruffled feathers at Tyson today, serving food for thought: To be a true leader, Tyson must end its torturous tradition of rapid growth and shift toward the future, plant protein,” said Laura Cascada, Compassion Over Killing’s Corporate Campaigns Manager.